-Tomatoes (Solanum lycopersicum) and cultivated strawberries (Fragaria x ananassa) are extremely common garden plants, yet they can create problems for each other when planted too closely together.
+You can look forward to a summer of incredible meals when you grow strawberries (Fragaria x ananassa, USDA zones 5-9) and tomatoes (Lycopersicon esculentum, USDA zones 10-11) in the same garden.
+Tomatoes and cultivated strawberries are extremely common garden plants, yet they can create problems for each other when planted too closely together.
 The good news is that with careful planning and management before and during the growing season, you can have both plants in the same garden.

 - Plant tomatoes and strawberries as far apart as possible in the same garden.
 The greater the distance between them, the less the chance of accidental cross-contamination if one of the plants becomes diseased.

 - Minimize the environmental conditions that allow the diseases to proliferate.
 For instance, most fungal diseases flare up during high-humidity and still-air conditions.
 Covering both crops during damp weather will keep their leaves dry and much less prone to disease.
 Removing the covering during dry weather, or encouraging air movement underneath the covering, will help further.

 Many people enjoy a big, red, ripe tomato fruit, or a big, red, ripe strawberry fruit.
 Unfortunately, so do many birds, mammals and insects.
 It seems every creature in the neighborhood wants fresh fruits before those fruits can be harvested.
 Pests attracted to a garden by either tomato or strawberry plants often will dine on both kinds.
 Fortunately, some strategies can protect tomato and strawberry plants.

 - Use floating row covers to keep out insects and birds.
 Some floating row covers, such as certain ones made of polyester, are light enough to lay on top of plants without crushing them, but the covers' sides need to be anchored to hold the covers in place during breezy conditions.
 Floating row covers that are plastic film need to be held on hoops above plants.
-Whatever kind of floating row covers you use, remove the covers on good-weather days so that bees can reach your plants in the flowering stage.
+Whatever kind of floating row covers you use, remove the covers on good-weather days so that pollinatorscan reach your plants in the flowering stage.

 Even though strawberries and tomatoes are not companion plants for each other, they each have companion plants that can benefit their growth.
 For instance, tomatoes and carrots (Daucus carota var. sativus) do very well when planted near each other.
 So if carrots are also in your garden plan, try to put them as close to the tomatoes as possible.
 Similarly, strawberries do very well near lettuce (Lactuca sativa) and spinach (Spinacia oleracea).